 In real estate transactions, radon inspection is becoming more commonplace, just like you would inspect the foundation and other areas of the house.
 Buyers want to know that the place they are going to be moving their families into will be safe.
 If inspection reveals elevated radon levels, the seller may be asked to purchase a radon mitigation system, or to make allowances for the buyer’s future cost to remediate.

 Homeowners who are proactive, or who live in areas where the radioactive gas has been found, have radon inspections done because they would rather be safe than sorry.
 Initial testing for radon is pretty simple.
 Test kits can be purchased at a local hardware store.
-Many people prefer the added assurance of having certified radon inspection and mitigation specialists perform the service.
+Many people prefer the added assurance of having certified radon testing and inspection specialists perform the service.

 Schools and Public Buildings